jadenzy/ECS162_Final_Project/README.md

     - Patch: Only the **moderator** can do this, which it to make a comment as █

   - The article functions contains:
-    - Post: publisher can post the new article
+    - Post: **Publisher** can post the new article, but need moderator's permission to approve
     - Get: Get articles from New York Times or publisher posted
-    - Patch:
     - Delete: Only the **moderator** can delete articles

   - There are 4 preset users in config/dex:
     1. username: admin
       - email: admin@hw3.com
       - password = "password"

-    2. username: moderator , **moderator** is set as this one
+    2. username: moderator, **moderator** is set as this one
       - email: moderator@hw3.com
       - password = "mpassword"